qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/docs/source/index.rst

    densities, electrostatic potentials etc. and save them in various formats.

+:ref:`scripts_sdata`
+   Read and transform *any* data.
+It is basically a shorthand for the above more convenience scripts.
+   This script is capable of handling geometries, grids, specially contained data, etc.

 Script based handling via Python classes and objects that handles

   * Atomic species